inasafe/inasafe-doc/docs/source/training/beginner/osm/100-introduction.rst

 Preface
 -------
-Every day thousands of people contribute to OpenStreetMap, a project with the lofty goal of mapping the world.
+Every day thousands of people contribute to OSM, a project with the lofty goal of mapping the world.
 Most OSM software is free and open source, and the data is open for anyone to use.
 The idea is
 simple: if you make a map of your town and we make a map of ours,